mlemanczyk/Recyclable.Collections/README.md

 Examples of each of the above classes are provided below.
 Please refer automated tests for more.

-## `RecyclableArrayList<T>`
+## `RecyclableList<T>`
 It's the closest equivalent to `List<T>` in regards to functionality.
-It supports items' removal & delivers the best performance.
+It supports items' removal & delivers the best performance in most scenarios.
 But it's limited to `int` range, tough.
 If you find that acceptable, my recommendation is to use this class as the direct replacement for `List<T>`.

 Do note, that it implements `ILongList<T>` interface, too.
-This is to allow having common code base regardless, if you use the basic `RecyclableArrayList<T>` or it's `long`-range version - `RecyclableList<T>`.
+This is to allow having common code base regardless, if you use the basic `RecyclableList<T>` or it's `long`-range version - `RecyclableLongList<T>`.
 By doing that you can switch between them with highly limited changes in code.

-## `RecyclableList<T>`
+## `RecyclableLongList<T>`

 ```CSharp
 public void RecyclableListExample()